headexpanded/fat_slob_plumbing/README.md

 ## Code of Conduct

-In order to ensure that the Fat Slob Plumbing community is welcoming to all, please review and abide by our Code of Conduct.
+In order to ensure that the Fat Slob Plumbing community is welcoming to all, please be pleasant and well-mannered.

 ## Security Vulnerabilities

-If you discover a security vulnerability in the Fat Slob Plumbing code, please send an e-mail to someone here.
+If you discover a security vulnerability in the Fat Slob Plumbing code, please raise an issue.
 All security vulnerabilities will be promptly addressed.

 ## License